3451 Cobb Parkway, Acworth, 770-529-4567, artsbagelsandmore.com

 1257A Glenwood Ave.
 SE, Atlanta.
 404-343-3758, emeraldcitybagels.com.

 The General Muir.
 Todd Ginsberg opened the General Muir as a way to bring an authentic New York Jewish deli experience to Atlanta.
-Judging by the praise they have received, it’s an obvious success.
+Judging by the praise the restaurant has received, it’s an obvious success.
 So, how did they do in the bagel department?
 Knocked it out of the park.
 There are only five varieties available, but all are made to perfection.
 Kettle boiled in-house, they are chewy with just the right amount of pull.

 Goldberg's.
 With everything from challah bread and matzo ball soup to chopped liver and bologna sandwiches, Goldberg's does a very good impersonation of a New York Jewish deli.
 But many regulars just load up on bagels, available in traditional flavors plus more unusual chocolate chip or banana nut.